JiarongGu/ReactCoreTemplate/README.md

 The proxy for api to .net core using https port 5001

 ## Rewire Overrides
-(react-app-rewired)[https://github.com/timarney/react-app-rewired] for override react-script default config. currently used for:
+[react-app-rewired](https://github.com/timarney/react-app-rewired]) for override react-script default config.
+currently used for:
 - apply typescript alias
 - override config to generate server bundle

 ## SCSS Typing
 css-module typing is a marjor problem for using typescript, so I used a helper library to do it.
-(typed-scss-modules)https://github.com/skovy/typed-scss-modules for generate scss.d.ts files to use for css module
+[typed-scss-modules](https://github.com/skovy/typed-scss-modules) for generate scss.d.ts files to use for css module.
 generate typing files use:
 ```
 npm run scss